Farru049/Expense-Tracker/README.md

 - Inspiration and design ideas were derived from various online resources.
 - Thanks to everyone who contributed to this project!
 ```

-You can copy and paste this snippet directly into your `README.md` file.
-Just remember to update any placeholder information (like the repository URL and screenshot path) to reflect your actual project details.
-Let me know if you need any further modifications or additional sections!